 Tara: This viewing platform is manned by volunteers seven days a week during the early part of the season, and their main job is to count the number of whales that pass by.
 If you have any questions about whales, then there's an information board here but also on the weekends there's Discovery Rangers from National Parks who are here to answer any of your questions.
 As well as whales there's also lots of pods of dolphins.
 So it's a pretty good place to start.

 Tara: On the northern beaches you could just about pick any headland and get a great vantage point.
 But to tie it in with a short bushwalk and outstanding views, you can't beat Barrenjoey headland.

 There's the Central Coast just across the Hawkesbury, Pittwater on the other side of the peninsula, and the golden stretch of Palm Beach below me.
 And if you're lucky, plenty of whales too.

 Ian: This is Fairfax Lookout at North Head, and this has got all the ingredients for a perfect whale watching spot.
 It's nice and high, so it’s got great elevation.

 It's also wheelchair and pram accessible which is really cool.
 It's one of the few places that is.
 In addition to all of that, you've got this cracking view of the city itself.

 Ian: You don't get much more dramatic than Gap Bluff here at Watsons Bay.
 Waves are crashing against those sandstone cliffs behind me.
-You've got ocean views as far as you can see.
+There are ocean views as far as you can see.
 And the city skyline and the Sydney Harbour Bridge.

 If they do make it in to the bay – which is not often, but you can be lucky – then they're likely to stick around awhile before continuing on with their journey, giving you plenty of time to check them out.